 Author(s): Thomas Stewart, General Practitioner, Sydney, Australia.
 DermNet New Zealand Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 November 2017.

 Dermatitis neglecta, first described by Poskitt and colleagues in 1995, is a dermatological disorder that results from voluntary or unconscious inadequate frictional cleansing of the skin .

-Dermatitis neglecta has been reported in all ages and skin types, but most commonly occurs in those with a physical or mental disability, or sensory disturbance, pain, trauma, or previous surgery in the affected area [2–5].
+Dermatitis neglecta has been reported in all ages and skin types, but most commonly occurs in individuals with a physical or mental disability, or sensory disturbance, pain, trauma, or previous surgery in the affected area [2–5].
 It is believed to be quite common, although there are only a handful of cases in the literature.
 This is likely attributable to underreporting and misdiagnosis.

-The patients often deny lack of cleanliness.
+Patients often deny a lack of cleanliness.

 Clinical features of dermatitis neglecta include:

 Lesions are generally asymptomatic but may be cosmetically bothersome for some patients.

 Dermatitis neglecta is mimicked by other localised hyperpigmented skin lesions.
 The main differential is terra firma-forme dermatosis (Duncan's dirty dermatosis), which is due to a delay in maturation of corneocytes (dead keratin-filled squamous cells in the epidermis) .
 Other conditions to consider in differential diagnosis include:

 Dermatitis neglecta should be suspected clinically with any localised hyperpigmented patch or plaque with a flake-like scale, especially in those with disability.

 The patient can be reassured that no harm will be caused by gently scrubbing the skin, even where there is scarring, dysesthesia, or a pacemaker.